Meet Getwid: WordPress Gutenberg Blocks by MotoPress

 Recent Posts Block

-As its name suggests, you can display recent posts from your blog dynamically anywhere on the website.
+As its name suggests, the Recent Posts WordPress block allows you to display recent posts from your blog (dynamically sourced) anywhere on the website.

 - Grid and list layouts.

-- Customizable number of columns for a grid layout.
+- A customizable number of columns for a grid layout.

 - Heading types for article headlines.